-As part of the ILFC Transaction, we assumed the potential obligation of contracts that guarantee, for a fee, a portion of the residual value of aircraft owned by third parties.
+We have potential obligations under contracts that guarantee a portion of the residual value of aircraft owned by third parties.
 These guarantees expire at various dates through 2023 and generally obligate us to pay the shortfall between the fair market value and the guaranteed value of the aircraft and, in certain cases, provide us with an option to purchase the aircraft for the guaranteed value.
-During the year ended December 31, 2015, we settled three asset value guarantees and recognized a \$22.6 million gain.
-As of December 31, 2015, eight guarantees were outstanding.
+As of December 31, 2016, eight guarantees were outstanding.

-We regularly review the underlying values of the aircraft collateral to determine our exposure under asset value guarantees.
-We did not record any asset guarantee loss provisions during the years ended December 31, 2015 or 2014.
+We regularly review the underlying values of the aircraft collateral to determine our exposure under these asset value guarantees.
+We did not record any asset value guarantee loss provisions during the years ended December 31, 2016 or 2015.

-As of December 31, 2015 and 2014, the carrying value of the asset value guarantee liability was \$37.5 million and \$133.5 million, respectively, and was included in accounts payable, accrued expenses and other liabilities in our Consolidated Balance Sheets.
-As of December 31, 2015, the maximum aggregate potential commitment that we were obligated to pay under these guarantees, including those exercised, and without any offset for the projected value of the aircraft or other contractual features that may limit our exposure, was approximately \$168.4 million.
+As of December 31, 2016 and 2015, the carrying value of the asset value guarantee liability was \$37.5 million and \$37.5 million, respectively, and was included in accounts payable, accrued expenses and other liabilities in our Consolidated Balance Sheets.
+As of December 31, 2016, the maximum aggregate potential commitment that we were obligated to pay under these guarantees, including those exercised, and without any offset for the projected value of the aircraft or other contractual features that may limit our exposure, was approximately \$168.4 million.